What is this device? Aspects to take into account the IUD (intrauterine device).

 - IUDs may contain hormones that help prevent the implantation process.

-- Other types of IUDs that contain copper.
+- Other types of IUDs include copper.

 - The side effects of the IUD depend on the type of IUD.